azza-bazoo/prettycron/README.md

-# prettycron
+# prettyCron

-prettycron is a simple JavaScript deuglifier for cron schedules: it prints out a human-readable interpretation of when the schedule will run.
+prettyCron is a simple JavaScript deuglifier for cron schedules: it prints out a human-readable interpretation of when the schedule will run.

 Perhaps you'd like to check out [the examples](http://htmlpreview.github.com/?https://github.com/azza-bazoo/prettycron/blob/master/example.html)!